 This is due to oil seeping past intake valves seals as well as the PCV valve (crankcase ventilation).
 The sum of all these factors will decrease combustion efficiency and produce engine knocking.

-4. Incorrect Ignition Timing
+Cause 4: Incorrect Ignition Timing

-What is ignition timing?
+Incorrect ignition timing will also cause engine knocking.
 Ignition timing has to do with the activation of the spark plug.

 For the timing to be correct, the spark plug must fire at exactly the right time.
 A “retarded” ignition means that the spark plug was released after the piston reached its top dead center (TDC).
 On the other hand, an “advanced” ignition means a spark plug fired before TDC is reached.